 Senior dogs go through changes just as they did in their puppy years.
 You may notice your senior dog urinating in the house.
 Remember when you patiently (for the most part) cleaned up his potty accidents, taught him not to jump on visitors and walk beside you (not several blocks ahead) on a leash?
 Well, now there may again be potty accidents due to forgetfulness or the fact that his bladder and bowels cannot hold it so well any longer.
 More frequent bathroom breaks may be in order.
 Remember, your senior dog does not want to disappoint you.
 He just is not able to wait.

-Health Symptoms to Watch for in Your Senior Dog:
+Health Symptoms to Watch for in Your Older Dog:

 *Sudden lethargic behavior in a senior dog